JingYannn/rocketqa/README.md

 #### `model.encode_para(para: List[str], )`

-Given a list of passages and their corresponding titles (optional), returns their representations vectors encoded by model.
+Given a list of passages and their titles (optional), returns their representations vectors encoded by model.

 #### `model.matching(query: List[str], para: List[str], )`